DistrictOfJoban/nteutil/docs/TrainInfoTracker.md

 Whether either side of the train door is fully opened.

 ### doorOpening(): boolean
-Whether the door is opening (Will be `false` is door is fully opened, fully closed, or closing)
+Whether the door is opening (Will be `false` if door is fully opened, fully closed, or closing)

 ### doorClosing(): boolean
-Whether the door is closing (Will be `false` is door is fully opened, fully closed, or opening)
+Whether the door is closing (Will be `false` if door is fully opened, fully closed, or opening)

 ### speedKmh(): Number
 Returns the train's speed in km/h